 Who Needs Hip Arthroscopy?

-For older adults experiencing hip pain that isn’t attributed to arthritis, for which nonsurgical treatments haven’t provided relief from pain and mobility issues, hip arthroscopy could be the answer.
-Damage to the labrum, cartilage, and other soft tissues surrounding the hip joint can arise from injury or other orthopedic conditions like hip impingement, dysplasia (abnormally shallow hip socket), tendonitis, and synovitis (joint inflammation), among others.
-Often with older adults, damage is a result of typical wear and tear from extended use over the years.
+If you are experiencing pain in your hip that isn’t attributed to arthritis, and nonsurgical treatments haven’t provided relief from pain and mobility issues, hip arthroscopy could be the answer.
+Damage to the labrum, cartilage, and other soft tissues surrounding the hip joint can arise from injury or other orthopedic conditions like dysplasia (abnormally shallow hip socket), bone spurs, and synovitis (joint inflammation), among others.

 What Can You Expect from the Procedure?

 The arthroscope is a pencil-sized device that features a miniature camera and light that highlight and magnify the structures within the joint and display them on a screen.
-This way, the surgeon can see the damage and where it’s located, eliminating the need for a large incision.
+This way, the surgeon can see what needs to be corrected, and where it’s located, eliminating the need for a large incision.

 Once the problem or problems have been identified, your surgeon will make additional incisions for other small instruments to be inserted to treat the damage.